Test Prep Insight is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 This is in comparison to Duolingo, which dictates the order in which you complete modules.
 New Duolingo modules only become active once you’ve completed the previous one or you’re able to “test out” of it early.

 Additionally, Rosetta Stone also offers more flexibility within its supplemental drills.
-If you feel you’re weak in any particular aspect, you can focus on practice exercises in that specific area until you gain more confidence.
+If you feel you’re weak in any particular aspect, you can focus on practice exercises in that specific area until you gain more confidence (just like the Rocket German course).

 With Duolingo, their lessons, review sessions and progress quizzes don’t offer that sort of flexibility.